-The programme for mating explodes onto our consciousness with the arrival of the sex hormones.
-That is when the child’s attention turns from dolls and football to the adolescent’s intense interest in sex and how to experience it.
 The period of adolescence starts around 10 to 12 years with the onset of puberty and goes on until around 25 years.
 It is helpful to understand that the adolescent brain is physiologically, anatomically and structurally different from that of a child’s or an adult’s.
+The programme for mating explodes into our consciousness with the arrival of the sex hormones at puberty.
+That is when the child’s attention turns from dolls and racing cars to nature’s number one priority, reproduction.
+So begins the adolescent’s intense curiosity about sex and how to get some experience of it.

 Adolescence is a period of accelerated learning.
 It is when we rapidly start seeking out new experiences and skills we need for adulthood in preparation for leaving the nest.
 Each brain is unique, created and shaped by its own learning.

-This accelerated learning happens as the brain integrates the reward system linking the limbic regions housing our memories and emotions more strongly to the prefrontal cortex, the area responsible for self-control, critical thinking, reasoning and long term planning.
-It is also speeds up connections between those different parts by coating the most used neural pathways with myelin.
+This accelerated learning happens as the brain integrates the reward system by linking the limbic regions housing our memories and emotions more strongly to the prefrontal cortex, the area responsible for self-control, critical thinking, reasoning and long term planning.
+It is also speeds up connections between those different parts by coating the most used neural pathways with fatty white matter called myelin.

 After a period of integration and reorganisation, the adolescent brain prunes back unused neurons and potential connections leaving strong pathways forged by repeated experience and habit.
 So whether your adolescents spend most of their time alone on the internet, or mixing with other young people, studying, learning music or playing sport, the most used pathways will be like fast super highways by the time they become adults.